samuelmel/crypto-lakehouse-medallion/README_EN.md

 ## 💻 Transformation Example — dbt + DuckDB

-The `silver_market_prices.sql` model demonstrates the transformation of raw CoinGecko data into a typed tabular structure stored as Parquet.
+The `silver_market_prices.sql` model demonstrates the transformation of raw CoinGecko data into a typed tabular structure stored in Parquet.

 ```sql
 {{ config(